eiriksm/twigjs-drupal8/README.md

 First page load is a regular one.
 You get the page as rendered by Drupal.

-Subsequent clicks on either the or logo, site name will load the /node page via a view with a REST output.
+Subsequent clicks on either the or logo or site name will load the /node page via a view with a REST output.
 Clicks on nodes will load the node via the REST module.

 ## Installation
 - Install Drupal as usual.